 The way it looks now

-If you consider where we are in presidential politics since that time nearly a half century ago, it immediately becomes obvious that things have changed and in many ways for the good.
-America is a far more diverse country than it was then and its politicians reflect that.
-The recent New York Times insert on the "women of the 116th Congress" shows how great it is that both genders are well-represented.
-The broad diversity of skin color and national origin represented is a huge positive as well.
+If you consider where we are in presidential politics nearly a half century later, it is obvious that things have changed and in many ways for the good.
+America is a far more diverse country now and its politicians reflect that.
+The recent New York Times insert on the "women of the 116th Congress" shows how both genders are well-represented.
+The broad diversity of ethnic background and national origin represented is a huge positive as well.
 America may never be that "melting pot" of immigrants from across the world that our middle school civics class teachers would tell us about (too bad they don't teach that class anymore, even if it included a few glorious lies) but at least in the Halls of Power, most (if not all) of America's ethnicities can establish their representation.

 But there is one thing I believe has changed for the worse in American politics, and that is there are no rules anymore - spoken or unspoken.
 Rules serve a purpose because they help establish conceptual clarity in a system, but the fact that they have been mostly thrown to the wayside is evident from the flood of people now running for President.
 Of course, most of the people who have thrown their hats into the ring thus far have no more than a snowball's chance in a broiler on full blast of starting a serious climb toward the top of the greasy pole before their candidacies melt and disappear.
 That, in and of itself, is no big deal.
 But the unfortunate thing is that there is no sense of precedence in feeling when is the right time to grasp for the "brass ring" (to switch metaphors from the "greasy pole") based on how far one has progressed in the steady advancement of one's career toward the ultimate summit of political power.